doug/tailbone/README.md

 + if owners is not listed as one of the projected properties then only public properties will be returned, because owners is needed to check ownership.

-All restful models have two special properties:
+All restful models have three special properties:
 + `Id`: a public id for the model
 + `owners`: a private list of user ids which represent the owners for this model.
 By default this includes the user who created it.
++ `viewers`: a private list of user ids which represent the viewers for this model.
+By default this includes no one.

 Special types include:
 + __Geolocations__: this occurs when you serialize your json data as `{"lat": NUMBER, "lon": NUMBER}`